mgaudet/CompilerJobs/README.md

 [**Please contribute:**](https://github.com/mgaudet/CompilerJobs/pulls) Pass on projects, teams, companies I've missed.

-**Feel free to spruce up the descripton of the work for teams you know about!
+**Feel free to spruce up the description of the work for teams you know about!
 Many of these are simply stubs**

 ### Annotations: